How you can support EHT Uganda

 At the discretion of the trustees travel and subsistence costs of people carrying out work on behalf of the Trust may be fully or partly refunded.
 All other funds will be devoted to directly supporting work which fits within the aims of the Trust – and as described on this website.

 None of the Trustees (listed in the About section of this website) receives any remuneration for work undertaken on behalf of the Trust and administrative costs are virtually nil.
 That means that any money you give will be is given in its entirety to the projects in Uganda.
-Accounts, which will be independently examined as required by law, will be published annually on this website.

 How you can help